MikeJollie2707/MichaelBot/README.md

 ## TODO

 - Fix help `music.py`
-- Consider to use Lavalink instead of FFMPEG
+- Consider to use Wavelink instead of FFMPEG
 - Fix add reaction problem in `core.py`
 - Fix permission in `server.py`
 - Fix some permissions in `utility.py`